Martine Fougeron

-Martine Fougeron is a French-American photographer based in New York City.
+Martine Fougeron is a French-American photographer and film maker based in Paris and New York City.
 Her work has been exhibited and published extensively, and collected by numerous major museums including the Museum of Fine Arts, Houston, Philadelphia Museum of Art, and the Bronx Museum of the Arts.
 Fougeron has published one monograph to date: Nicolas et Adrien – A World with Two Sons, published by Steidl in 2019.

 Life and career

 Martine Fougeron was born in Paris, France in 1954.
 She relocated to the United States as a child with her family, but spent her high school years in a boarding school near Paris, thereafter transitioning back and forth between France and the United States.
 As a teenager, she attended the Lycée Français de New York and the French boarding school l'Institut Saint Dominique.
 She graduated from Wellesley College in 1975, Sciences Po in 1979, and the International Center of Photography in 2006.

 Fougeron relocated for work to New York in 1996.
 While pursuing a career as a creative director in the fragrance industry, she took up photography in 2002 in part to spend more time with her children.
 She embarked upon a multi-year project of photographing her sons and their friends in their formative years.
 The resultant series was displayed at the Gallery at Hermès in 2013 before its release in 2014 as the collection Teen Tribe.
 In 2016, a selection of the series was featured in the collection Family Photography Now, along with eight other photographers.
 The photographs have been widely exhibited and are the subject of the Nicolas et Adrien monograph published by Steidl in 2019.

 In 2011, Fougeron began working on a series of images documenting life in the South Bronx.
 Titled The South Bronx Trades, the series was exhibited at The Bronx Museum of the Arts in 2014.

 Fougeron's work is included in collections at the Museum of Fine Arts, Houston, Philadelphia Museum of Art, and the Getty Research Institute in Los Angeles.